 It’s ‘optional’ only because there are other choices that accomplish the same functions (such as Open Office and Zoho).
 It gets a 3/5 because its robustness makes it complicated–to both set up and use.

 If your students will be journaling, there’s no better way to do that than digitally.
 The journal is always available, from wherever the student is.
 You can select a simple word processing tool or one with lots of multimedia options.
 The tool can be software or online, easily-shared or highly-private.

-Two purpose-built tools are My Journal and Penzu, but any sort of blog or word processing works well as long as it’s easy to access, quickly saved, with an intuitive interface that doesn’t distract from student ideas.
+One purpose-built tool is Penzu, but any sort of blog or word processing works well as long as it’s easy to access, quickly saved, with an intuitive interface that doesn’t distract from student ideas.

 4th-8th, optional, 4

 Every student will require maps at some point in their academic year.
 It might be to map the locations in a book being read, track a timeline of events, or visualize an upcoming field trip.
 Where that used to require an atlas and a copy machine, now there are prodigious options for online maps.
 Google Earth allows users to search for a geographic location, highlight it at any angle, include 3-D buildings, and even drop into Street View for a close-up look.
-Google Mapmaker let users create their own map with stopping points, directions, and personalized markers.
 My current favorite is Scribble Map which allows you to locate any spot on the globe and highlight it, circle it, and scribble notes using a freehand tool.

 3rd-8th, optional, 4